 - It helps to build employees’ character and soft skills.
 Business travelers said corporate trips increase their leadership skills (88%), engagement (88%), productivity (84%), problem-solving skills (86%), and make them more empathetic individuals (82%).
 Nurturing such traits in employees during vital travel and business trips can ultimately result in better business performance and employees.

 - It can boost employees’ creativity and innovation.
 Eighty-eight percent of business travelers cited business travel as a way to fuel creativity and innovation.
-Being immersed in a new culture in a different country (a reason cultural intelligence in business should be taught to employees) can expose employees to new concepts they would never have sitting in front of a computer screen in their home office.
+Being immersed in a new culture in a different country (a reason cultural intelligence and capability should be taught to employees) can expose employees to new concepts they would never have sitting in front of a computer screen in their home office.
 These ideas then may translate into a lucrative product or better solution for your business.

 - It can support your diversity, equity, and inclusion goals.
 Eighty-eight percent of decision-makers and business travelers agree business travel broadens cultural understanding, while 89% of decision-makers say it provides employees access to leadership.
 As Mark McSpadden, vice president of global product at American Express Global Business Travel, noted: “The in-person dynamic is much more inclusive.
 What I found on Zoom is there is a strict hierarchy of who’s presenting and who comments.”